milesj/optimal/website/docs/usage.md

 ## Default values

-Most schemas support a custom default value when being instantiated, which will be used as a fallback when the field is not explicitly defined, or an explicit `undefined` is passed.
+Most schemas support a custom default value when being instantiated, which will be used as a fallback when the field is not explicitly defined, or an explicit `undefined` is passed (unless [undefinable](#undefinable-fields)).
 The default value must be the same type as the schema.

 ```ts
 const severitySchema = string('low').oneOf(['low', 'high']);